ixioph/F21_Chainlink_Hackathon/README.md

-# F21_Chainlink_Hackathon
+# Star Explorer
-Working repo for the Fall 2021 Chainlink Hackathon
+Initially created for the Fall 2021 Chainlink Hackathon, temporarily shelved in favor of a new project.